 However, by digitising these processes, not only can you avoid the need to continually travel back to the office to get that paperwork done, but can also save time, money, and resources.

 By making paper processes digital, managing workflow, keeping records and accessing information is easier for all staff, no matter whether they’re in the office or on site.
-Documents like compliance forms, job sheets, tool safety checklists, delivery dockerts or invoices , can be managed, viewed and accessed on a mobile device or tablet.
+Document management, like compliance forms, job sheets, tool safety checklists, delivery dockets or invoices , can be managed, viewed and accessed on a mobile device or tablet.

 This kind of administrative mobility also means that submitting, approving, and actioning invoices and other important documents can be done easily and in a timely manner.

 Three areas where administrative mobility improves company processes:

 - Less time on paperwork, more time onsite